На русском языке

 History

-Representation of the gravitational energy flux first appeared in the works by Oliver Heaviside.
-[2] Previously the Umov vector for the energy flux in substance (1874) and the Poynting vector for the electromagnetic energy flux (1884) had been determined.
+Representation of gravitational energy flux first appeared in the works by Oliver Heaviside.
+[2] Previously the Umov vector for the energy flux in substance (1874) and the Poynting vector for electromagnetic energy flux (1884) had been determined.

 The Heaviside vector is in agreement with that used by Krumm and Bedford, [3] by Fedosin, [4] by H. Behera and P. C. Naik.[5]